sotiris-st/Apache-SPARK-cluster/README.md

 The `spark-init` container:

-- Creates required directories such as `/tmp/spark-events`
+- Creates required directories such as `/tmp/spark-events` and `/tmp/spark-jobs`
 - Sets correct ownership and permissions for the `spark` user
 - Exits once initialization is complete